Kassadin Build Guide by CasterMaster

 Tier 2/3 Boots

-With the nerf to boots and the increased base movement speed of all champions, getting tier 2/3 boots are extremely situational.
+Getting tier 2/3 boots really early on are extremely situational.
 Not a great focus, but is viable in some cases.
-Focus either on Ionian Boots of Lucidity or Mercury's Treads.
+Focus either on Sorcerer's Shoes or Mercury's Treads.

 space